nodejs/postject/README.markdown

 # postject

-Easily inject arbitrary read-only resources into executable formats (MachO, PE, ELF) and use it at runtime.
+Easily inject arbitrary read-only resources into executable formats (Mach-O, PE, ELF) and use it at runtime.

 ## Building